HVitulli/podcastr/README.md

 # podcastr

-This web app is a podcast plataform created at NLW#5(Next Level Week 5) from Rockeseat.
+This web app is a podcast plataform created at NLW#5(Next Level Week 5) from Rocketseat.

 There are two pages: Home and Episode Page: